PedroBet005/python-100-days-projects/README.md

 # python-100-days-projects 🐍
-“Projects completed as part of the 100 Days of Python challenge (inspired by the Angela Yu course)”
+Projects completed as part of the 100 Days of Python challenge
+(inspired by the Angela Yu course)

 ---

-Curso: 100 Days of Code – Python (Angela Yu)
+Course: 100 Days of Code – Python (Angela Yu)

-Este repositorio contiene mis ejercicios y proyectos diarios realizados durante el curso.
+This repository contains my daily exercises and projects
+developed throughout the course.

-## 📂 Estructura
+## 📂 Structure
-- day_01 → Variables y entrada de datos
+- day_01 → Variables and user input
-- day_02 → Tipos de datos y operaciones
+- day_02 → Data types and operations
-- day_03 → Condicionales
+- day_03 → Conditionals
 - ...

-## 🚀 Objetivo
+## 🚀 Goal
-Consolidar fundamentos de Python y buenas prácticas de desarrollo usando Git y GitHub.
+To strengthen Python fundamentals and apply good development
+practices using Git and GitHub.

-## 👤 Autor
+## 👤 Author
 Pedro Nicanor Betancourt Achagua